Dear readers of ADxS.org, please forgive the disruption.

 Buspirone for ADHD

-Buspirone does not have a sedating effect.
+Buspirone does not have a sedative effect.

 Product names are Anxut, Busp, Bespar